tonoli/Infinite-V/README.md

 # Infinite-V
-## I allow you to visualize the infinity.
-Cool right?
+### This project allows you visualize the infinity!
+Sounds cool?

-With this project I wanted to work on the mathematical coplexity and awsomness of fractals.
+With this project I worked on the mathematical coplexity and awsomness of fractals.
 The program offers the possibility to represent several known fractals.
-I have also created an UI interface to be able to play arround change coolors and to some other nice stuffs!
+I have also created an UI interface to be able to play arround change colors, deepth and move arround with the keyboard or the mouse!

 ### Some exapmles of the Frctals: